jbregman/conjur-tutorials/bastion-sample/README.md

 2. Install the [Amazon CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)

 ## Create the AWS Administration User and Group
 The bastion in the public subnet is the gateway to the private subnet.
 Access to the bastion is controlled by Conjur.
 In this example, there is a group called *aws:admin*.
 This group configures the policies for the bastion and has sudo privileges on the bastion.
-The commands below create the manager for the *aws:admin* group named *david.ortiz*.  *david.ortiz* also needs an SSH key to authenticate to the bastion.
+The commands below create a user named *david.ortiz*.Users need their own SSH key to access the bastion.
+The *create_user.sh* command stores the keys in Conjur.
+There is no need to further secure the private key file.
 ```
 ./create_user.sh david.ortiz 34
 conjur group create --as-group=security_admin --gidnumber=12345 aws_admin
 conjur group members add -a aws_admin david.ortiz
-conjur authn login david.ortiz
+./set_user.sh david.ortiz
 ```

+The *set_user.sh* command logs the user into Conjur and maps **.conjurenv** to the user's credentials.

 ## Load the Conjur Policy
 ```
 conjur policy load --as-group aws_admin --collection example -c bastion.json bastion_policy.rb